 Leave your water supply connected.
 Take a length of hose, and run it from the drain valve of your heater to somewhere outside where you can let excess water flow.
 Allow the water to drain for ten minutes or so.

-At ten minutes, take a sample of the water by filling up a cup from the hose.
+After ten minutes, take a sample of the water by filling up a cup from the hose.
 If the water is fully clear of sediment, you’re good to go!

 Disinfect Your Water Heater